jsstrn/jsstrn.me/content/notes/synology-connect-via-ssh.md

 ---
-title: "How to connect to your Synology NAS server with SSH"
+title: "Connect to your Synology NAS with SSH"

 tags: ["nas", "synology"]
 categories: ["technology"]